 Every state's laws on wrongful termination are different.
 This article covers some of the common legal grounds you might have for suing your Nevada employer for wrongful termination.
 But it's not a comprehensive list of Nevada employment rights, which can change as courts issue new rulings and legislators pass or modify laws.
 To find out the full extent of your legal claims, speak to an experienced Nevada employment lawyer.
-To learn more about Nevada employment law, contact the office of the Nevada Labor Commissioner.

 Under federal law, it is illegal for an employer to fire an employee based on a protected characteristic.
 Federal law prohibits employers from firing employees based on race, color, national origin, sex (including pregnancy), religion, age (if the employee is at least 40), disability, citizenship status, or genetic information.
 However, only employers with a minimum number of employees must comply with these laws.
 Most types of discrimination are prohibited once an employer has at least 15 employees.
 However, for age discrimination the minimum is 20 employees, and for citizenship status discrimination the minimum is four employees.